-Figure 5.
-Mean daily discharge measured from Arrow Reservoir, Kootenay River, Birchbank, and the Canada/U.S. International Border on the Lower Columbia River from January 01, 2016 - December 31, 2016.
-The solid and dashed vertical bars represent the first and last estimated spawning dates detected at Waneta and Kinnaird, respectively.
-Estimated spawning dates are based on the developmental stage of collected embryos (BC Hydro 2017) and/or larvae.
-No embryos or larvae were collected downstream of Arrow Lakes Generating Station.
+Figure 4.
+Mean daily discharge measured from Arrow Reservoir, Kootenay River, Birchbank, and the Canada/U.S. International Border on the Lower Columbia River from January 01, 2017 - December 31, 2017.
+The solid and dashed vertical bars represent the first and last estimated spawning dates detected at Waneta and ALH, respectively.
+Estimated spawning dates are based on the developmental stage of collected embryos (BC Hydro 2018) and/or larvae.
+One embryo was developmentally staged at Kinnaird and was estimated to have been fertilized July 10.